wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 redirect: ""
 canonical: ""
 ---
-In this blog post we'll walk through how you can make a phone call from a web brower to a phone with [Vonage In-App Voice](https://developer.nexmo.com/stitch/in-app-voice/overview) using the Vonage Client SDK for JavaScript and Vue.JS.
+In this blog post we'll walk through how you can make a phone call from a web browser to a phone with [Vonage In-App Voice](https://developer.vonage.com/client-sdk/in-app-voice/overview) using the Vonage Client SDK for JavaScript and Vue.JS.
 In-App Voice and [In-App Messaging](https://developer.nexmo.com/stitch/in-app-messaging/overview) is in Developer Preview so we'd love your feedback on both the development experience that you have and on the functionality that's provided.
 You can get in touch via the [Vonage Developer Community Slack](https://developer.nexmo.com/community/slack).

-In order to make a phone call from a web browser we're going to need a number of components in our app.
+In order to make a phone call from a web browser, we're going to need a number of components in our app.
 A Vue.JS application that runs in the browser and that uses the Vonage Client SDK for JavaScript, an application server used to authenticate the application user with Vonage by generating a User JWT, and a phone to receive the phone call.

 The sequence diagram below shows how things will work once we've built our app.
 In this blog post, we'll first create the Vue.JS application with a UI that allows a phone number to be entered.
 We'll then create an application server that can generate the required User JWT.
 Once the app server is up and running we'll update the Vue.JS app to retrieve the JWT and use that with the Vonage Client SDK for JavaScript to login to the Vonage platform and initiate the phone call.
 We then need to update the app server to handle a GET request that Vonage will make in order to retrieve instructions for how to proceed with the phone call.
 Those instructions will tell Vonage to connect the call from the Vue.JS application in the web browser to a phone.